Privacy Policy

 1.2 Advertising Platform Data

-When you connect your advertising accounts, we access data from Meta (Facebook/Instagram) and Google Ads through their respective APIs.
-This includes campaign names, ad set and ad group configurations, ad creative identifiers, advertising spend amounts, impression and click counts, conversion events, and cost-per-acquisition metrics.
+When you connect your advertising accounts, we access data from Meta (Facebook/Instagram), Google Ads, Google Analytics 4, and Google Search Console through their respective APIs.
 We access this data solely to provide our audit and analysis services.
-We do not modify your advertising campaigns unless you explicitly initiate an incrementality experiment through our Service.
+We do not modify your advertising campaigns, your Google Analytics 4 property configuration, or your Search Console properties, except where you explicitly initiate an incrementality experiment through our Service.
+The subsections below itemize what each integration collects.

 1.3 Shopify Commerce Data